Last updated on March 21, 2026

 Lorehold Command | Illustration by Jason Rainville

 We charged in and now we sit on a field of victory!
-Boros is a popular guild and that shouldn’t be changing anytime soon.
-If you want to stabilize your decks and get more victories, draw some more cards and crush your opponents.
+Boros is a popular guild and that shouldn’t change anytime soon.
+If you want to stabilize your decks and get more victories, feed your deck some red card draw and white card draw and crush your opponents.

 Thank you for taking the time to read this article, I always appreciate it.
 If you found this helpful, please feel free to leave a comment below.
 I suggest you also go check out all the wonderful articles on Draftsim.com, follow us on X, and join the official Discord channel.